lyuhiroyama/sets-n-reps/README.md

 It offers three key features:

 **(1) Mesocycle Creation ([demo]())**
-- Build [mesocycles](https://youtu.be/DVYcnQF0PJg?t=21) of your choice (between 4-8 weeks), with each week automatically reflecting its target RIRs ([Reps in Reserve](https://rpstrength.com/blogs/video-guides/how-to-estimate-reps-in-reserve-for-muscle-growth?srsltid=AfmBOopJY6eLMhTDjRUhlJBqIOhVTBMk8ebFSj5RpzcKdDZINWDI-gFl#:~:text=Getting%20stronger%20isn%E2%80%99t%20just%20about%20moving%20more%20weight%E2%80%94it%E2%80%99s%20about%20knowing%20when%20to%20stop.%20One%20of%20the%20most%20effective%20strategies%20for%20growth%20without%20burning%20out%20is%20using%20Reps%20In%20Reserve%20(RIR).
+- Build [mesocycles](https://youtu.be/DVYcnQF0PJg?t=21) of your choice (between 4-8 weeks), <br/>with each week automatically reflecting its target RIRs ([Reps in Reserve](https://rpstrength.com/blogs/video-guides/how-to-estimate-reps-in-reserve-for-muscle-growth?srsltid=AfmBOopJY6eLMhTDjRUhlJBqIOhVTBMk8ebFSj5RpzcKdDZINWDI-gFl#:~:text=Getting%20stronger%20isn%E2%80%99t%20just%20about%20moving%20more%20weight%E2%80%94it%E2%80%99s%20about%20knowing%20when%20to%20stop.%20One%20of%20the%20most%20effective%20strategies%20for%20growth%20without%20burning%20out%20is%20using%20Reps%20In%20Reserve%20(RIR).
 )).

 **(2) Workout tracking ([demo]())**